phurwicz/hover/README.md

 `Hover` claims the best deal of scale vs. precision thanks to

--   its flexibility to use, or not use, any technique beyond annotating on an explorer "canvas";
+-   the flexibility to use, or not use, any technique beyond annotating on a "map";

 -   the speed, or coarseness, of annotation being *literally at your fingertips*;

--   informative interaction with the person working with it.
+-   the interaction between multiple "maps" that each serves a different but connected purpose.

 ## Installation